tobiamos/nodejs-api-template/README.md

 # nodejs-api-template
-A starter Template to build Api's with Express
+A starter Template to build Api's with Express Node and MongoDB.

 ## Project Structure